-To grow a rich harvest, to get a return on each meter of land - standard tasks of any farm.
-Agricultural producers solve them year after year, and it should be noted that they are doing it quite successfully: yield indicators are steadily increasing.
+Growing a rich harvest, getting a return on every meter of land are standard tasks of any farm.
+Agricultural producers solve them year after year, and it should be noted that they do it quite successfully: yield indicators are steadily going up.

 Alexey Egorov, Head of Plant Protection Products, Agrotrade

-Recall that in the late 90s, getting 10 t / ha of potatoes was considered a good result, 15 t / ha - a good result, and 20 t / ha - just an excellent achievement.
-Now, speaking about a successful high-productivity farm, we mean that here about 50-70 t / ha are harvested.
-In fact, over the past 10 years, productivity in the industrial sector has grown by 4,5-7 times (depending on the farm).
+Recall that in the late 90s, getting 10 t / ha of potatoes was considered not a bad result, 15 t / ha was a good result, and 20 t / ha was just an excellent achievement. collect about 50-70 t / ha.
+In fact, over the past 10 years, the yield in the industrial sector has increased 4,5-7 times (depending on the farm).

 What is behind these numbers?
 The multiply increased load on the soil.